GSA/coe-hud-acquisitions/README.md

 **About HUD**

 HUD's mission is to create strong, sustainable, inclusive communities and quality affordable homes for all.
-More information about HUD and its programs is available on the Internet atß [https://www.hud.gov](https://www.hud.gov) and [https://espanol.hud.gov](https://espanol.hud.gov).
+More information about HUD and its programs is available on the Internet at [https://www.hud.gov](https://www.hud.gov) and [https://espanol.hud.gov](https://espanol.hud.gov).

 ## Questions?